 Go for Fresh Fruits and Vegetables

-Heart-healthy eating begins with plenty of fresh fruits and vegetables, which are packed with vitamins, minerals, and fiber.
-Fruits and vegetables are lower in calories and sodium and cholesterol-free, which can help keep your weight, blood pressure, and cholesterol levels in a healthy range.
+Heart-healthy eating begins with plenty of fresh fruits and vegetables, which come packed with vitamins, minerals, and fiber.
+Fruits and vegetables are lower in calories and sodium and cholesterol-free.
+These perks can help keep your weight, blood pressure, and cholesterol levels in a healthy range.

 Add these summer favorites to the table at your next cookout:

-And, remember: Fruits and vegetables can be prepared in lots of ways, so they’re easy to add to your menu.
-Some can be eaten raw, while others only need a few minutes on the grill to bring out their flavor.
+You can prepare fruits and vegetables in many different ways, so they’re easy to add to your menu.
+You can eat some raw, while others only need a few minutes on the grill to bring out their flavor.

 Go for Lean Protein